 Julia played Mack the Knife both in The Threepenny Opera on Broadway and in the film adaptation, Mack the Knife.

 A new generation fell in love with Julia when he took on the role of Gomez in the big-screen adaptation of The Addams Family.

-In 1994, Julia was filming The Burning Season when he became severely ill with food poisoning just a few months after having had stomach surgery (reportedly for an infection, though many suspected cancer).
+In 1994 Julia was filming The Burning Season when he became severely ill with food poisoning just a few months after having had stomach surgery (reportedly for an infection, though many suspected cancer).
 Despite his poor health, he finished the film and went on to complete two more that year.
 That fall, shortly after being hospitalized with intense abdominal pain, Julia suffered a stroke and lapsed into a coma.
-He died October 20, 1994 at the age of 54.
+When he died Oct.
+20, 1994, he was just 54.

 For his portrayal of Brazilian environmental activist Chico Mendes in The Burning Season, Julia posthumously won the Golden Globe, Emmy and SAG awards.
 In the nearly two decades since his death, Raul Julia continues to be remembered and honored for his humanitarian work with The Hunger Project and numerous other organizations, as well as his fine acting.